michaelklishin/neocons/README.md

 ## Supported Neo4J Server versions

 Neocons supports Neo4J Server 1.5.0 and later versions.
-For the [Cypher query language](http://docs.neo4j.org/chunked/1.6/cypher-query-lang.html) support, 1.6 is the minimum recommended versions because Cypher is supported by the REST API directly without any plugins.
+For the [Cypher query language](http://docs.neo4j.org/chunked/1.7/cypher-query-lang.html) support, 1.6 is the minimum recommended versions because Cypher is supported by the REST API directly without any plugins.
+Some features (in Cypher in particular) may be specific to later version.
+We recommend using the most recent stable release.
+Neocons is actively tested against bleeding edge Neo4J Server snapshots and we try to support important new features before stable server releases come out.

 ## Neocons Is a ClojureWerkz Project